 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Minneapolis and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Minneapolis average rent prices in the chart below.

-Minneapolis rent prices decreased over the last month.
-From August to September, the city experienced a -0.79% decrease for the price of a one-bedroom apartment.
-The rent price for a Minneapolis one-bedroom apartments currently stands at $1,258.0.
+Minneapolis rent prices increased over the last month.
+From April to May, the city experienced a 1.13% increase for the price of a one-bedroom apartment.
+The rent price for a Minneapolis one-bedroom apartments currently stands at $1,341.0.

 More key findings include:

-Rent decreased in St Paul, MN, St Louis Park, MN, Bloomington, MN, Eagan, MN, Robbinsdale, MN.
+Rent decreased in St Paul, MN, Bloomington, MN, St Louis Park, MN, Plymouth, MN, Burnsville, MN.

 The price for a Minneapolis one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.